Other permits for events

 Apart from submitting the Temporary Food Premises registration, you are also required to attach information from the Food Safety Program and a Gas Safety Checklist.

-For more help contact the Cultural Events Officer on 9240 1111 who will provide support through Council's Environmental Health Department.
+For more help contact the Festivals Officer on 9240 1111 who will provide support through Council's Environmental Health Department.

 Community event signs